hunse/pyopencl_blas/README.md

 Your machine will need to know where to find the libraries when running the program.
-On Linux, you can do this by putting a file in `/etc/ld.so.conf.d/` that contains the full path to the `lib` directory.
+On Linux, you can do this by putting a file in `/etc/ld.so.conf.d/` that contains the full path to the `lib` directory (the file name must end in `.conf`).
+Then call `sudo ldconfig` (you can do `sudo ldconfig -v | grep libclBLAS` to make sure that the library has been detected).
-I am not sure how to do it on other systems.
+I am not sure how to add the libraries on other systems.

 Open up ``setup.py`` and change the include dirs in the extension to target your OpenCL include directory